SecDevOps-jmcdonough/technical-recipe-azure-sdwan/hugowebfront/content/01/4_Task3.md

   1. Connect to the Branch FortiGates and check the VPN IPSec status.
   1. Connect to the Hub FortiGates and check the WAN IP.

-{{% notice warning %}}
-The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how various Fortinet and Azure services can be architected to build a solution while demonstrating best practices along the way.
-These examples are not intended for use in production environments without full understanding of how they operate.
-{{% /notice %}}